Tiendil/tiendil-org-content/content/posts/2024-016-about-book-piranesi/en.md

 By the way, don't confuse holism with, say, an engineering view of the world, a-la [systems engineering]{post:@choose-nearest-language:about-system-thinking} or even science.
 The latter is about decomposing reality into isolated parts with clear boundaries and synthesizing "pure" [models of the world]{post:@choose-nearest-language:life-and-work-with-models}, while in holism, the parts have no clear boundaries and penetrate each other.

-So, I decided to train a holistic view of the world to have an alternative to discrete reductionism.
-Susanna Clarke's books look like a good start.

 So, "Piranesi"

 <!-- more -->